Prathamesh603/SuryaNamaskar-Pose-Detection/README.md

 ## 📌 Overview

 Surya Namaskar (Sun Salutation) is a sequence of yoga poses performed in a flow.
-This project aims to develop a deep learning-based model that accurately classifies and detects various Surya Namaskar poses using image and video input.
+This project aims to develop a deep learning-based model that accurately classifies and detects various Surya Namaskar poses using image and video and real Time input Using Camera.
 The model is built using **MobileNetV2** and fine-tuned to improve accuracy.
 However, the model currently experiences fluctuations in certain cases, which will require further improvements.

 ## 📁 Project Structure